Darcey Fleming, 'A room' 2024 in the Nunnery Gallery

 What are the prizes?

-First prize is a £15,000 cash prize and a solo exhibition at the Nunnery Gallery.
-The exhibition will be developed with the Nunnery Gallery and take place a year after the winner’s announcement.
+The exhibition winner receives a £15,000 cash prize and a solo exhibition at the Nunnery Gallery.
+The winner’s solo exhibition will be developed with Sophie Hill, Director of Arts & Events, and will take place in spring 2028.

-Second prize is a year’s free studio space at one of Bow Arts’ studio sites.
+The residency prize winner is awarded a year’s free studio space at one of Bow Arts’ studio sites.

 How can I apply?

-Cora Sehgal-Cuthbert was the runner-up with her work ‘My Life and Yours, Birth Beer and Sex’.
+In 2023, Kat Anderson was the inaugural exhibition winner with her two-channel film installation ‘John’.
+Cora Sehgal Cuthbert was the residency winner with her work ‘My Life and Yours, Birth Beer and Sex’.

 How often does the prize take place?